gardenevery/Tag/README.md

 #### In-Game Command
 Use the `/tag info` command to view all tags
-Use `/tag` while holding an item to see its tags:
+Use `/tag hand` while holding an item to see its tags:
 - If holding a **fluid container** (like a bucket), shows **fluid tags**
 - Otherwise, shows **item tags**